 “I suppose it is human nature to get anchored in our beliefs.
-The key is knowing when to drop anchor and sail away.”
+The hard part is knowing when to drop anchor and sail away.”

-This article is presented with the following sections:
+This article is presented in the following sections:

 Conclusion (sort of)

-The following describes my approach to changing my mind.
+The following is an approach to changing our mind.
 Imagine all the evidence you know about a belief could fill a bucket.
 The individual evidence would have different sizes and colors.

 the size would represent the weight (or importance) of the evidence (big or small), like different size rocks.

 The portion of the bucket filled with pro evidence acts like a belief probability.

 So, if 70% of the evidence in the bucket supports our belief, then the belief may be sound, though there is some contrary evidence (30%).